- About Us

 - Each member must not have received a level three or four disciplinary infraction.

 The Nurses' Club provides students with an interest in the Nursing/Allied Health profession the opportunity to experience various areas of health care.
-Students learn to assess vital signs, receive CPR certification, and hear from speakers working in a variety of health care settings.
-The club offers students field trips to hospitals, the operating room, and the opportunity to participate in a hospital-based student intern program.
+Students learn about Anaphylaxis and how to administer an Epipen in addition to how to assess vital signs.
+The students have the opportunity to hear from speakers working in a variety of health care settings.
+The club offers students field trips to hospitals, and information about hospital-based summer programs.
 For more information about Nurses' Club, please contact club moderator Mrs. Barbara Maher at firstname.lastname@example.org.

 This ensemble performs in concerts at TCHS and possible IA fundraisers and service functions.
 In order to become a member, one must audition on the piano.
 For more information, please contact club moderator Mrs. Jane Brown at email@example.com.